top of page

 According to the U. S. Census, California now has more than 14 million housing units.
 State RHNA quotas mandate 312,500 more units annually for eight years, that is, 2.5 million more by 2030, adding 18% more housing units for California’s half million more people.
 The RHNA quotas are wrong.

 What will happen when RHNA based excess market supply meets existing demand?
-By then, housing builders take the money and run leaving locals to deal with the consequences.
+By then, builders take the money and run, leaving locals to deal with the consequences.
 Vacancies?
 Abandonment?
 Who knows?
 We now see San Jose and San Francisco landlords defaulting on loans, facing foreclosures.
 Who manages foreclosed properties?

 RHNA quotas are a gift to developers.
 If a city misses its housing quota, builders can bypass local control, appeal to the state and erect housing units wherever they can purchase land.
 If quotas aren't met, cities can be fined and sued.